arbCoding/PsSp/README.md

 To that end, the focus will be on implementing [unit testing](https://en.wikipedia.org/wiki/Unit_testing) and [integration testing](https://en.wikipedia.org/wiki/Integration_testing).
 I suspect that I will be using [Catch2](https://github.com/catchorg/Catch2) to setup and execute the tests.
 Once that is all said and done, another round of bug squashing will need to occur.
 After that, there will finally be a sufficiently stable base to justify building upon.

 ### Last Focus: Memory Management
 All data used to be maintained in memory all at once.
 Assuming that will be the case for all possible projects would be beyond naive.
 To that end, I implemented a data-pool object that handles distributing smart-pointers to data objects in memory.
 If a requested object is not in memory, it gets loaded in.
-Only a finite number are allowed to be in the memory (*currently static, needs to be adjustable via a menu*).
+Only a finite number are allowed to be in the memory and the user can change that amount (currently limited to a minimum of `n_threads` to prevent deadlock and a maximum of INT_MAX, which is simply absurd and should be updated in the future).
 If the pool is full, an unused data object in memory is migrated to a temporary data table in the sqlite3 database for the project.
 The data-pool must allow at least as many objects as the number of threads in the thread-pool, otherwise the ensueing competition for data from each thread will result in deadlock.
 Smaller data-pools result in slower operations, having as much data in memory as possible is fastest.
 There is a lot more work to do on memory management, but I'd like to build a more stable base through unit/integration testing.

 ## ToDo